 “People need achievable timelines, resilience training for managers to give them the tools to actually understand their team.
 If one of your team is getting headaches ask for a cup of tea and a chat to find out what’s going on.
 It could be that this sudden onset of poor health is due to unavoidable stress.
 Employees have realised WFH isn’t skiving but equally their team still need that support and it’s vital they feel connected whether they are in the office or not.

 What also gets missed with first aid training is looking after the trained employee during an event.
 Do they have support afterwards if they are affected by what happened?
 One of the Cube team describes a time they were left looking after an injured person for an hour unable to move (it’s important someone makes sure you stay warm too not just the person whom the incident has happened to).
 Sue says people sometimes don’t understand the weight of responsibility someone feels in that position.

 We also have aspirations for family first aid.
 Not everything has to be aimed at the average business person.
 Sue has a favourite phrase “You get more information buying microwave than when you have a baby.”
 We have even talked about branching out into pet first aid…

-Their power is in their people
+Their power in their startup story is in their people

 During the group interview, done over Microsoft Teams, an Ignys favourite for communication, one common theme came up again and again; and that was the power and ingenuity of each member of the team.